tonyvu2508/ComfyUI-MultiGPU/README.md

-# ComfyUI-MultiGPU
+# ComfyUI-MultiGPU: Tools to free up your primary GPU’s VRAM by using your CPU or additional GPUs[^1]
 <p align="center">
   <img src="https://raw.githubusercontent.com/pollockjj/ComfyUI-MultiGPU/main/assets/distorch_average.png" width="600">
   <br>
-  <em>Add Virtual VRAM and unleash the power of all of your latent space</em>
+  <em>Free almost all of your GPU for what matters: Maximum latent space processing</em>
 </p>

-## Device selection and model offloading tools for ComfyUI workloads that exceed single GPU capacity

-This extension empowers users to spread model components across multiple GPUs or offload to CPU in a single ComfyUI workflow.
-Aimed at complex workloads that would normally require sequential model loading/unloading:
+## The Core of ComfyUI-MultiGPU:
+[^1]: This **enhances memory management,** not parallel processing.
+Workflow steps still execute sequentially, but with components (in full or in part) loaded across your specified devices. *Performance gains* come from avoiding repeated model loading/unloading when VRAM is constrained. *Capability gains* come from offloading as much of the model (VAE/CLIP/UNet) off of your main **compute** device as possible—allowing you to maximize latent space for actual computation.

+1. **DisTorch Virtual VRAM for UNet Loaders**: Move UNet layers off your compute GPU
+   - Automatic distribution to RAM or other GPUs
-- Full control over model placement
+   - One-number control of VRAM usage
-- Support for all major model loader nodes
+   - Support for all GGUF models
-- NEW!
-GGUF UNet and CLIP model-splitting across cpu/gpus using new DisTorch nodes.

-*EXPERIMENTAL: This extension modifies ComfyUI's memory management behavior.
+2. **CLIP Offloading**: Two solutions for LLM-based and standard CLIP models:
+   - **MultiGPU CLIP**: Full offload to CPU or secondary GPU
+     - Works for all CLIP models, including Single-, Dual-, and Triple-CLIP loaders and their GGUF variants
+   - **DisTorch Virtual VRAM CLIP**: Layer distribution for LLM-based CLIP (T5/llava-llama)
+     - Keeps compute on the main GPU for faster processing than a full offload

+3. **MultiGPU VAE**: Move VAE processing wherever you need it
+   - CPU or secondary GPU options
+   - Compatible with all major VAE types
+   - Flexible decode location

+**All components work together to maximize** your GPU’s available VRAM for latent space and efficient `compute`.
+The `custom_node` achieves this by modifying only **two** functions—one from **ComfyUI core** to make loaders “device-aware,” and the other from [ComfyUI-GGUF](https://github.com/city96/ComfyUI-GGUF) to allocate `GGML` layers for **UNet or CLIP** GGUF-quantized models.[^2]

+[^2]: This custom_node modifies ComfyUI’s memory management behavior **only** while it is active.
+It does **not** alter Comfy core or ComfyUI-GGUF code on disk.
+When removed, ComfyUI reverts to normal.
 While functional for standard GPU and CPU configurations, edge cases may exist.
-Use at your own risk.*

-**Note:** This enhances memory management, not parallelism.
-Workflow steps execute sequentially but with components, or in the case of GGUF files `GGML` layers, loaded across your specified devices. *Performance gains* come from avoiding repeated model loading/unloading when VRAM is constrained. *Capability gains* come from offloading as much of the model (VAE/CLIP/UNet) off of your main `compute` device, allowing you to maximize the amount of latent space available for `compute`
+You can crash your Comfy system if you use this node recklessly.

 <h1 align="center">**NEW** DisTorch 2.0: Virtual VRAM Made Simple</h1>